 On the other end of the spectrum is the United States, with a 2021 net remittance of -$67,878 million – meaning they’re sending more money in remittances than they received.
 The United States is followed by Saudi Arabia (-$40,440 million), Luxembourg (-$13,290 million), the Netherlands (-$12,649) and Qatar (-$10,139 million).

 What are the remittance fees around the world?

 With such an enormous amount of money being moved across borders, what is the cost of sending money overseas?
-The fees that most providers charge include exchange-rate margins as well as a transfer fee on top.
+The fees that most providers charge include exchange rate margins as well as a transfer fee.

 The global average rate for remittances is 7.14%*, but this varies by country and method of payment.
-Banks are by far the most expensive method to remit money, with fees averaging at 10.8%.
+Banks are by far the most expensive method to remit money, with fees averaging 10.8%.
 Money transfer operators charge an average fee of 6.2%, while post offices charge the least at 5.5%.
-However, this is just an average and the number can vary – make sure to compare what options are available to you before diving in.
+However, this is just an average and the number can vary.
+Make sure to compare what options are available to you before diving in.

-The graph below shows the average rate of remittance fees globally, showing the most expensive and sortable by year.
+The map below shows the average rate of remittance fees globally and is sortable by the year.
 In 2017, the most expensive countries included Angola at 24% and Nigeria at 25%.